M.St., Oxford University

 Owen’s approach to literature has always been motivated by his fascination with literature as a product of design and craft, with language as the raw material.
 That approach has complemented and informed his interest in Design Thinking as it is practiced by design firms, businesses, thinkers, and artists around the world.
 He believes that the traits of the best designers parallel the traits that we seek to inculcate in our students: empathy, eagerness to learn from criticism, flexibility of mind, curiosity, and inquisitiveness.
 In his work with the Center for Innovation and Design, Owen is eager to foster conversations and serve as a knowledge broker between the enthusiastic and innovative teachers at MBS, in the belief that we share a common sense of the sort of learners we want our students to become.

-Owen also serves as advisor for the Crimson Sun, leads the Parents Association book club, and serves on the Committee for Diversity and Inclusion.
+Owen also leads the Parents Association book club and serves on the Committee for Diversity and Inclusion.
 He has been an ardent fan of Bob Dylan since the age of 15, and thinks the Nobel Prize was richly deserved.